Edjchg/First-Perceptron/README.md

 ```
 make clean
 ```

+# Further Work

+From this project, the idea is to develop a neural network based on layers of instances of this Perceptron.

 # References
 [1] Álvaro Vega-Hidalgo, Stefan Kahl, Laurel B. Symes, Viviana Ruiz-Gutiérrez, Ingrid Molina-Mora, Fernando Cediel, Luis Sandoval, & Holger Klinck.
 (2023).
 A collection of fully-annotated soundscape recordings from neotropical coffee farms in Colombia and Costa Rica (Versión 1) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.7525349